-The PDB spark remains open until you close the PDB using the SQL command ALTER PLUGGABLE DATABASE PDB_NAME CLOSE IMMEDIATE:.
+The PDB spark remains open until you close the PDB using the SQL command ALTER PLUGGABLE DATABASE PDB_NAME CLOSE IMMEDIATE.
 You can check the status of the database using the srvctl status service command.

 Because PDBs are managed using dynamic database services, typical Oracle RAC-based management practices apply.
-So, if the service plug is in the ONLINE state when Oracle Clusterware is shut down on a server hosting this service, then the service will be restored to its original state after the restart of Oracle Clusterware on this server.
-This way, starting PDBs is automated as with any other Oracle RAC database.
+For this reason, if the service plug is in the online state when Oracle Clusterware is shut down on a server hosting this service, then the service is restored to its original state after the restart of Oracle Clusterware on this server.
+Thus, starting PDBs is automated as with any other Oracle RAC database.

-Unlike SQLPlus, SRVCTL operates on a cluster database, as a whole.
-Starting a PDB using services therefore applies to multiple instances of the clustered CDB at the same time, if the service is defined to run on multiple servers simultaneously, and the current status of the cluster allows for this placement.
+Unlike SQLPlus, SRVCTL operates on an entire cluster database.
+Starting a PDB using services therefore applies to multiple instances of the clustered CDB at the same time when the service is defined to run on multiple servers simultaneously and the current status of the cluster allows for this placement.